Fixing a Dell laptop touchpad not working can be simple with proper troubleshooting. Follow these steps for quick fixes on Windows 10 and 11.

 A user was frustrated when their Dell touchpad stopped working after a recent update.
 After a few troubleshooting steps, I helped him restore the touchpad’s functionality by enabling the touchpad in the device manager and reinstalling the driver.
 He was relieved and able to continue working.

-Dell Laptop Touchpad Not Working on Windows 10
+Touchpad Not Working on Dell Laptop Windows 10

 If your Dell laptop touchpad is acting up on Windows 10, follow these steps.
 The issue could be driver-related or a simple setting change.
 It’s not hard to fix.
 I’ll guide you step by step to restore your touchpad.